 Is reclaimed wood expensive?

 It depends on the type of timber.
 Old scaffolding planks and sleepers are generally cheaper than solid oak beams, for example.
-Timber that cost less to begin with, such as pine or upcycled pallets, will usually be more affordable, too, whereas trendy salvage like vintage.
+Timber that cost less to begin with, such as pine or upcycled pallets, will usually be more affordable too.